Tehran Contemporary Music Festival

-Tehran Contemporary Music Festival (TCMF) is the premiere contemporary music festival in Iran and it has been regarded as an influential Contemporary musical event in Iran, and gradually become one of the most important new music festivals in the Middle East area.
+Tehran Contemporary Music Festival (TCMF) is the premiere contemporary music festival in Iran.

 The festival usually takes place during the time of one week in April–June period (depending on the calendar of Islamic feasts) and is staged at venues all around Tehran.
 The events are staged both in large, established venues such as Roudaki Hall and the Tehran Museum of Contemporary Art as well as in small Galleries, Cultural Places, industrial premises and Public Places.

-TCMF promotes new music, new musicians, and international artistic and cultural collaborations.

 Background

-The thoughts of creating a festival devoted to popularization of contemporary music in Iran started in 2014 by Navid Gohari (the artistic director of the Festival) and Ehsan Tarokh (the executive director of the Festival) through their collaboration with Iranian composer Idin Samimi Mofakham and Polish composer Martyna Kosecka.
-In 2015, the first executive steps were taken under the consultation and planning of Hosein Sarvi (advisor of international affairs and planning consultant) and with the collaboration and support of the Music Office of the Ministry of Culture and Islamic Guidance, Roudaki Foundation, Tehran Museum of Contemporary Art and the Iranian Artists' Forum.
-Along with the establishment of Contemporary Music Circle in the Museum of Contemporary Art (CMC.TMOCA) by Navid Gohari as the director of the circle, the idea of holding 'Tehran International Festival of Contemporary Music' began to come alive.
+The thoughts of creating a festival devoted to popularization of contemporary music in Iran started in 2014.

-In the fall of 2015, the Academic and artistic council of the Festival was formed with the cooperation of Hamidreza Ardalan (scientific adviser), Idin Samimi Mofakham, Martyna Kosecka (artistic advisers).
+In the fall of 2015, the Academic and artistic council of the Festival was formed with the cooperation of Navid Gohari (artistic director), Ehsan Tarokh (executive director), Hamidreza Ardalan (research adviser), Idin Samimi Mofakham, Martyna Kosecka (artistic advisers).
 Announcing the call and inviting foreign groups with the collaboration of Spectro Centre for New Music, executive paces were made afterwards to organize the First International Festival of Tehran Contemporary Music.

 Program

 The program of each festival edition varies depending on the presented content.

-TCMF aims towards the interest of music students and passionate proponents of new music by arranging lectures, workshops and masterclasses during the whole-week festival period.
-Concerts during Tehran Contemporary Music Festival are generally divided into two category cycles.
-The core of activities lies in acoustic events such as concerts with various orchestras, ensembles, choirs and soloists from Iran and abroad.
-The other group of activities focuses on electroacoustic and experimental music, where TCMF programs live electronic and electroacoustic music concerts, fixed media concerts, sound installations and free improvisation sessions.